 DYHA encourages individuals to work out minor differences in a responsible manner with whom they have a concern.
-While most differences can be resolved with both individuals discussing the situation and agreeing to a mutual understanding and a solution, there may be incidents that require additional mediation from DYHA.
-Address all complaints to the Division Head at each level in private.
+While most differences can be resolved by both individuals discussing the situation and agreeing to a mutual understanding and a solution, there may be incidents that require additional mediation from DYHA.
+Address all complaints to the Hockey Director or Travel Team Coordinator at each level in private.
 The 24-hour rule must be followed (24 hour "cool-down" period).
-The Division Head will then involve the Head Coach, Assistant Coach and/or Team Manager if necessary.
-In the event that the Division Head is unable to resolve the problem, or if there is a conflict of interest, he or she will present the problem to the Travel Team Committee for resolution (if it is a Travel Team policy problem).
-If the Travel Team Committee for resolution.
-If the problem is coaching related, the following hierarchy should be followed until a resolution is obtained: Division Head, Coaching Committee, DYHA Board Vice President.
+The Hockey Director or Travel Team Coordinator will involve the Head Coach, Assistant Coach and/or Team Manager if necessary.
+In the event that the Hockey Director or Travel Team Coordinator are unable to resolve the problem, or if there is a conflict of interest, he or she will present the problem to the President or Vice President.
+If the problem is coaching related, the issue should be addressed in the following order until a resolution is determined: Travel Team Coordinator, Director of Hockey, DYHA Board Vice President.